syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Word-document.md

 WordDocument sourceDocument = new WordDocument("sourceFile.docx");
 //Open the destination document.
 WordDocument destinationDocument = new WordDocument("DestinationFile.docx");
-//Import the contents and styles of source document at the end of destination document. destinationDocument.ImportContent(sourceDocument, true);
+//Import the contents and styles of the source document at the end of the destination document. destinationDocument.ImportContent(sourceDocument, true);
 //Save the destination document. destinationDocument.Save(outputFileName, FormatType.Docx);